ufz/ogs/web/content/docs/benchmarks/hydro-thermal/ClassicalTransportExample/index.md

 $$

 The example is for mass transport process.
-To tailor it for running with HT process in OGS, the input material data are specialized such as
+To tailor it for running with HT process in OGS, the input material data are defined such as

-* for liquid phase, the density, the viscosity and the specific heat capacity is set to 1, respectively, and the thermal conductivity is set to $10^{-9}$.
+* for liquid phase, the density, the viscosity and the specific heat capacity are set to 1 and the thermal conductivity is $10^{-9}$.
-* for solid phase liquid, all input data are set to zero,
+* for solid phase all input data are zero,
 * The porosity is set to 1.

 The tuning parameter for `IsotropicDiffusion` takes small value 0.15, while the